SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 protocols, others are proprietaries and public information is not available.

-This [Wireshark](https://www.wireshark.org/) plugin provides dissection of SAP's NI, Message Server, Router, Diag, Enqueue, IGS and SNC protocols.
+This [Wireshark](https://www.wireshark.org/) plugin provides dissection of SAP's NI, Message Server, Router, Diag, Enqueue, IGS, SNC and HDB protocols.
 The dissectors are based on information acquired at researching the different protocols and services.
 Additional experimental support is included for SAP's RFC protocol.
 Detailed information about the research can be found in [pysap's documentation](https://pysap.readthedocs.io/en/latest/user/index.html#references).